Microsoft · AZ-120

 Compared to broader Azure certifications such as the Solutions Architect Expert (AZ-305), the AZ-120 is a narrower but deeper credential that signals rare cross-domain expertise combining SAP application knowledge with Azure infrastructure architecture.
 Microsoft data indicates that certified professionals earn on average 15% more than non-certified peers and are often considered for senior advisory and leadership roles.
 The certification renews annually via a free online assessment on Microsoft Learn, keeping holders current with rapidly evolving Azure-SAP integration features.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 582 questions.

 Explanation